Bright Ideas For Safe Lighting This Season

 Safe Electricity offers these additional tips for safe holiday decorating:

-- Place fresh-cut trees away from heat sources—such as heat registers, fireplaces, radiators, and televisions—and water the tree frequently.
+- Place fresh-cut trees away from heat sources—such as heat registers, fireplaces, and radiators — and water the tree frequently.

 - Match plugs with outlets.
 Don’t force a 3-pronged plug into a 2-pronged outlet or extension cord, or remove the third prong.